LReed03/Sympton-Sense/README.md

 # Symptom Sense

 Symptom Sense is a full-stack app that predicts symptom urgency levels using machine learning.
+It is not meant to replace professional medical opinions.
+Only for education.

 ## Features
 - Symptom input form